(This tool was developed in early 2015 and used it in numbers of occasions in various outbreaks)

-Immediately we can risk communicate this practice to the community and social mobilizers.
+Immediately we can risk communicating about this practice to the community through social mobilizers.

-C. Caring of a sick person (the current illness or outbreak disease)
+C. Caring for a sick person (current illness)

 - Who takes care of sick people?

 - Hand washing practices (request to demonstrate)

 - Cultural practices – using traditional medicines, taking care by faith healers or traditional healers, etc.